No, Mr. President. The US doesn't have a trade deficit with Canada

 President Trump falsely claimed the United States has a trade deficit with Canada, contradicting figures from his own administration.

 Trump said the inaccurate statement on Wednesday at a fundraiser.
-The United States has a trade surplus with Canada, according to statistics from the Commerce Department, which is a part of the executive branch.
+The United States has a trade surplus with Canada, according to statistics from the Commerce Department's Bureau of Economic Analysis, which is a part of the executive branch.

 A deficit would mean the United States bought more goods and services from Canada than Canada bought from the US.
 Conversely, a surplus means that Canada bought more goods and services from the United States than the other way around.